-For admitted students, the Department does not guarantee but strives to provide financial support for a nine-month period (the academic year) equivalent to that of the stipend of a 50% time Teaching Assistant (TA) for every student making satisfactory progress.
-The total duration of this support is limited to four years.
+For admitted students, the Department guarantees financial support for a nine-month period (the academic year) equivalent to that of the stipend of a 50% time Teaching Assistant (TA) for every student making satisfactory progress.
+The total duration of this support is limited to five years.
 This amount is not necessarily sufficient for 12 months of living expenses in the Irvine area.
 It is also not sufficient for the support of dependents.
-If such needs exist, students should explore other sources of income, including summer support from a faculty mentor, external fellowships, and private awards.
+If such needs exist, students should explore other sources of income, including summer support from a faculty mentor, external fellowships, private awards and financial aid.